morrislaptop/laravel-elixir-useref/README.md

 # Laravel-Elixir-Useref
 >This is a simple wrapper around Laravel Elixir for Useref.

+## Why?

+Personally I have some real problems with the scriptsIn() and the stylesIn() functions.
+Blindly combining files in an unspecified order is just asking for trouble:

+* You might be including files you didn’t intend — I’m thinking a jquery.scroller.js and a jquery.scroller.min.js
+* Files might be included in the wrong order — your app.js is loaded first before jquery.js and everything breaks

+You need these files compiled in the same way they are loaded in your development environment.

+Read my article on the subject: [Laravel Elixir - Dev or Build Tasks](https://medium.com/@morrislaptop/laravel-elixir-dev-or-Build-tasks-d5be30f16569)

 ## Getting Started
 Install the module with [npm](https://npmjs.org):